squaresLab/MultiEdit_Experiments/data/coverage-experiments/README.md

 (We only calculated this for the patch locations; i.e. data in `coverage-data-final`)

+(These are not reflected in the data files; we leave them here for reference)

 * Bears 41
 * Bears 62
 * Bears 80